Flibbo/uni-ms-tt/README.md

-# Uni Münster Typst Thesis Template
+# University of Münster Typst Template

 This is an **unofficial** [Typst](https://github.com/typst/typst) template for writing a